-But moving house isn’t just about moving all of your things from one address to another, there’s a whole host of other costs that crop up between you deciding to move house and the day you actually move in.
+But moving house isn’t just about moving all of your things from one address to another, there’s a whole host of other common moving expenses that crop up between you deciding to move house and the day you actually move in.
 Moving house is not just one of the most stressful things you’ll ever do, it’s also one of the most expensive too.

-Here are my top tips to cut costs when moving home, saving your pennies for those all important mortgage payments, energy bills and your first official takeaway in your new home!
+Here are my top tips to cut costs on those common moving expenses, saving your pennies for those all important mortgage payments, energy bills and your first official takeaway in your new home!

 Related Post: How to Make Moving Home Stress Free for Your Toddler